Followers

 Command of the Hudson

-After a summer of inaction following the Battle of Monmouth in June 1778, the British commander in chief in North America, Sir Henry Clinton received orders the following winter “to bring Mr. Washington to a general and decisive action.”
-To that end, in May of 1779 Clinton assembled some 6,000 men at Kingsbridge (the Bronx) in preparation of a quick strike on West Point, considered the "key to the continent."
+After a summer of inaction following the Battle of Monmouth in June 1778, the British commander in chief in North America, Sir Henry Clinton, received orders the following winter “to bring Mr. Washington to a general and decisive action.”
+To that end, in May 1779, Clinton assembled about 6,000 men at Kingsbridge (the Bronx) in preparation for a quick strike on West Point, considered the "key to the continent."
 The series of fortifications at West Point controlled the Hudson River and prevented the British from cutting off New England from the rest of the colonies.
-Twelve miles south was Stony Point, a fortified peninsula jutting one-half mile into and 150 feet above the Hudson River.
-Directly across the river from Stony Point was Verplanck's Point, with a garrison at Fort Lafayette.
+Twelve miles south was Stony Point, a fortified peninsula jutting half a mile into the river and rising 150 feet above it.
+Directly across the river from Stony Point lay Verplanck's Point, with a garrison stationed at Fort Lafayette.

 British General Sir Henry Clinton